 WHAT ARE WOMEN OF GEOLOGY UP TO?

-Whether Women of Geology is hosting, involved in, or simply attending an event, we are confident that our Geology Enthusiast -Outdoor Adventurer community will have a memorable time.
+Whether Women of Geology is hosting, involved in, or only attending an event, we are confident that our Geology Enthusiast -Outdoor Adventurer community will have a memorable time.
 Check out what’s happened or happening!

 LADIES LAB NIGHT